the-power-coders/techperspective-front-2.0/ContributorREADME.md

 Matt and Nic:

-- Completed sort function using the Auth0 props to the all get methods.
+- [ ] Completed sort function using the Auth0 props to the all get methods.
-- Created a subdomain function to filter email address by their subdomain.
+- [ ] Created a subdomain function to filter email address by their subdomain.
-- Added that to where it was required.
+- [ ] Added that to where it was required.
 Added logout button to header.

 Tanner and Brian:

-- Added post route.
+- [ ] Added post route.

+### Morning Standup Tuesday, March 9, 2022

+- [ ] Create survey unique.
+Need to make a post request that contains the admins input and add that to the database.
+  It will change the active survey.
+- [ ] Drop down, active survey box, that will bea ble to edit notes and delete surveys.
+Cleans up the interface.
+Edit ability will be on the notes.
+- [ ] Delete button, Will need be an update route, you can create or remove.

+Generale notes and ToDos:

+Click on drop down, a list of active surveys.
+SHow surveys, that what the dropdown is populating.
+Templates, are survey ids.

+Editing the data of active survey shall be in the.

+In active survey handle notes.
+Only for note Crud.

+Notes will be added in the accordion for archived survey.
+If there is time add notes to active survey.

+Delete will be in the archived survey in the accordion.

+Questions to be yes or no or true and false.

+Get Brooks `jotform` auth and ask if we can change the chart to be more digestible.

+We can add second screen to show aggregated data.

+Brian: Pointed out 'chart.js' and what was in it for us to look at and see how we can improve it.
+NICE FIND!

+Matt: Thought that occurred to me, I really need to solidify

+Tanner: Blockers out of the way, tasks for the day is pretty light.
+Tanner will be navigating again.
+Suggesting to break up notes.
+Stretch for tomorrow Thursday

+Nic: Wanted to get aligned again with what the plan was and see it on a drawing.

+Reminder: About me.